 Glad you asked.
 The easiest way to get a copy of all your tax records is to get help from a registered tax agent like Beyond Accountancy.

 We have access to your pre-filling report records from the ATO tax agent portal, so we know more about your tax history than you do.
-A pre-filling report can be generated in about 5 minutes and can save a lot of your time in chasing banks, old bosses etc.
+A pre-filling report can be generated in minutes and can save a lot of your time in chasing banks, old bosses etc.

 Not only that, we can show you the best ways to find your records from other sources, and explain the process where records cannot be found at all.